 When grading for comfort, three factors were most important to how a shirt performed: fit, fabric, and seam sewing.
 We have already mentioned that this was probably the smallest fitting shirt we tested, which only caused the seams to rub and itch more than they might have if it was designed to be looser.
 The seams themselves, of which there are many, are sewn with a flat locking pattern, but the thread and pattern used certainly aren't silky smooth like the merrow stitch used by the Arc'teryx Motus Crew.
 Rather, they rub, itch, and are super noticeable, much like our least favorite seams in this review, those found on the Brooks Distance.

 The fabric was not that soft and smooth, and instead felt slightly rougher against the skin.
 This shirt could use some improvements.

 This shirt uses thin, breathable polyester for most of the body, accented by panels of perforated mesh under the arms and in the armpits.
 While this mesh helps with direct air venting, we think these panels would help with evaporation better if they were on the shoulders and back.
-Regardless, it was one of the more breathable shirts, on par with the performance we found out of the Smartwool PhD Ultra Light, but still not nearly as breathable as the largely mesh The North Face Better Than Naked.
+Regardless, it was one of the more breathable shirts, but still not nearly as breathable as the largely mesh The North Face Better Than Naked.
 8 out of 10 points.

 Despite weighing only 4.2 ounces and featuring entirely non-absorbent polyester, this shirt was tied with the New Balance Ice 2.0 as the sixth fastest drying shirt.
 It has a very thin inner layer, much like we found present on the Russell Athletic Dri-Power Core Performance, that aids in the wicking of sweat from the skin outward where it can dry.
 We gave it 7 out of 10 points for drying speed, but think that a shirt this light and airy should have done better.